felores/cloudinary-mcp-server/README.md

 # Cloudinary MCP Server

-This MCP server provides tools for uploading images and videos to Cloudinary through Claude/Cline.
+This MCP server provides tools for uploading images and videos to Cloudinary through Claude Desktop and compatible MCP clients.

 ## Setup Instructions